 The SaaS industry keeps evolving, and it is more challenging for newcoming businesses to win an audience.
 One of the critical aspects that help in this situation is design.
 For example, McKinsey research shows that companies presenting with great designs have higher revenue growth.

 A designer understands the business value of each solution they create.
 So, they use visual (user interface) and structural (user experience) tools to convey that value to users.
 Designers differentiate your SaaS with UI/UX design aspects, which helps you stand out from the competition.
 Thus, the design also positively influences the marketing strategy.

 Another crucial point is that SaaS product design dramatically impacts user experience.
 The look and flow of your cloud solution are the primary things a customer faces when interacting with it.
-The better your custom app design, the more likely people will stay with your product.
+The better your UI/UX design, the more likely people will stay with your product.

 SaaS design trends

 Today, SaaS has become vital in most businesses and continues to influence the market.
 Thanks to the design, cloud software improves workflow and operations for companies.
 The best SaaS products use plain yet vivid elements and colors that help users in their daily activities.

 Besides, you can watch a video below prepared by designers of our SaaS app development company.
 Here are the most critical trends in UI/UX design that can give you a hint on how to implement your SaaS product design in 2023.